devopstoday11/site/posts/2019-10-13-github_actions.md

         CONVOX_RACK: cgdemo/prod-demo
         APP: nodedemo
       run: convox deploy --app=$APP
 ```

-Looking through this it’s fairly simple.
-We are kicking our workflow off with the “push” event.
+Looking through this we are kicking our workflow off with the “push” event.
 In this case we are filtering on pushes to the master branch but you can also specify a tag or a file path pattern.
 Our job runs on the latest ubuntu virtual environment which gives us all the tools we need.
 We have three steps defined.

 1. “Checkout” which uses the reusable [actions/checkout@v1 Action](https://github.com/actions/checkout) created and maintained by Github.